DFE-Digital/get-into-teaching-app/app/views/content/international-qualified-teacher-status.md

 ## Apply for iQTS, step by step

-### 1. Check your eligibility

-To apply for iQTS you will need to have:

-* a bachelor’s degree from a UK or non-UK university (or other institution)

-* a maths qualification equivalent to GCSE grade 4

-* for teaching children aged 3 to 11, a science qualification equivalent to GCSE grade 4

-* excellent written and verbal English language skills

-You do not need any teaching experience or to be working in a school to apply for iQTS.

-#### More about qualifications
-A GCSE (General Certificate of Secondary Education) is an academic qualification awarded for exams in England, usually taken at age 16.

-If you’re not sure of the status of your degree in England, or whether your science qualification is equivalent to an English GCSE grade 4, visit [UK ENIC](https://www.ecctis.com/Default.aspx), the UK National Information Centre for global qualifications and skills.

-To show you meet the required standard in the English language, you’ll need one of the following:

-* an [IELTS](https://www.ielts.org/) score of 6.5 or higher

-* the equivalent score in another English language testing system

-* to have completed some of your education in English, for example, a degree studied in English

 ### 2. Find out about fees

 Fees for iQTS vary – check with [participating iQTS training providers](#choose-your-iQTS-teacher-training-provider)